PTA Conducts QoS Survey To Measure Quality Of CMOs Services - UrduPoint

 PTA Conducts QoS Survey To Measure Quality Of CMOs Services

-During the survey, KPIs enlisted in the Next Generation Mobile Service (NGMS) license and Cellular Mobile Network Quality of Service (QoS) Regulations 2021, were checked using state-of-the-art automated QoS monitoring and benchmarking tool, said a news release issued here on Friday.
+During the survey, KPIs enlisted in the Next Generation Mobile Service (NGMS) license and Cellular Mobile Network Quality of Service (QoS) Regulations 2021, were checked using state-of-the-art automated QoS monitoring and benchmarking tool, said a news release.

 The checked KPIs pertained to voice, network coverage, SMS and mobile broadband, and data services.
 The Drive test teams selected survey routes in such a manner to cover main roads, service roads, and the majority of sectors and colonies in the surveyed areas.